 11.6.2.1 General behaviour

-Whenever a TLS fatal error alert is exchanged between local and remote TLS endpoints, there will be always a subsequent, immediate release procedure of the TLS session (see also Appendix V.2).
+Whenever a TLS fatal error alert is exchanged between local and remote TLS endpoints, then there will be always a subsequent, immediate release procedure of the TLS session (see also Appendix V.2).

 11.6.2.2 MG received TLS fatal error alerts from remote TLS endpoint

+The MGC may subscribe to be notified about TLS fatal error alerts via event mgea.
+Whenever the MG receives an incoming TLS error alert at fatal level, it shall notify theMGC by: